TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Model.rst

 .. include:: /CodeSnippets/Extbase/Domain/RelationshipNon1Uni.rst.txt

-Once more the model of the autor does not have a property containing the authors posts.
+Once more the model of the author does not have a property containing the authors posts.
 If you would want to get all posts of an author you would have to make a query in the PostRepository taking one or both relationships (first author, second author) into account.